duzy/smart/README.md

 imported or used by any other module using keywords `import` or `use`.
 Symbols and rules defined in a module can only be accessed within the module scope.

-The `smart` language has some basic data types, this is an other important difference comparing to macros in a makefile.
+The `smart` language has some basic data types, this is another important difference comparing to macros in a makefile.

 ## Quick Example